Mixed Diffusion for 3D Indoor Scene Synthesis: 3D Scene Synthesis via Mixed Diffusion

 \subsection{Partial Condition on Objects}

-3D scene synthesis is sometimes constrained by known object information, such as scene completion given existing objects.
-DiffuScene~\cite{Tang24cvpr-DiffuScene} considers these as additional condition inputs to the denoising network, which requires at least a task-specific feature encoder for the condition inputs and hence re-training of the entire model.
-We instead propose to address this flexibility issue through a corruption-and-masking strategy which does not require any additional training.
+3D scene synthesis is sometimes constrained by known object information, as for example in scene completion a given set of furniture pieces.
+DiffuScene~\cite{Tang24cvpr-DiffuScene} considers these as additional condition inputs to the denoising network, which requires at least a task-specific feature encoder for the conditioning inputs and hence also re-training of the entire model.
+We instead propose to address this issue through a corruption-and-masking strategy which does not require any additional training.
 Since the core idea of diffusion models is to recover real data by learning the inverse of a known corruption process, we can force the constrained sections of the latent variables to follow exactly the inverse of the controlled corruption steps in the denoising process.
 For example, for scene completion: given $M$ objects, we first compute a sequence of latent variables $\{(\discreteVar_t^i, \ContinuousVar_t^i)\}_{1\leq i\leq M}$ through the corruption process.
 This allows us to mask out the first $M$ objects using pre-computed latent variables at time $t$ in the reverse process.
 These latent variables eventually converge to the known input $\{(\discreteVar_0^i, \ContinuousVar_0^i)\}_{1\leq i\leq M}$ without additional training.
-This strategy can generalize to other applications, such as furniture arrangement and label conditioned scene synthesis, by targeting different sections of latent object variables.
+This strategy can generalize to other applications, such as furniture arrangement and label conditioned scene synthesis, by targeting different sections of the latent variables.